Last Updated on

 This bass guitar can truly adapt to any sound that you put it in; there is only one signature feature that this bass guitar produces and that is a high output vibe that is present, which is always present with all active bass guitars.

-The sound this guitar produces has a lot of definition to it and can easily adjusted along with the frequency range.
+The sound this guitar produces has a lot of definition to it and can easily be adjusted along with the frequency range.
 In terms of tonal production and tone control, the SRFF805 is simply incredible.

 With a maple top, a solid mahogany body, and a 24.7 inch scale length, the Paul Stanley PS120SP guitar is really going to rock your world.
 The neck is a three-piece mahogany neck that is set into the guitar and has a thin profile, especially when compared to the rest of the body of this guitar.
 Since the neck is so thin, guitarists really have the ability to play fast on this neck.